Arctic Star Exploration (CVE:ADD) Hits New 52-Week Low at $0.02

-Arctic Star Exploration Corp.
-(CVE:ADD – Get Rating) reached a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 26000 shares.
+Shares of Arctic Star Exploration Corp.
+(CVE:ADD – Get Rating) hit a new 52-week low during trading on Monday .
+The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 16000 shares.
 The stock had previously closed at C$0.02.

 Arctic Star Exploration Price Performance